My Chef’s Apron

 A bite taken out of a chocolate coconut ball.

-• For a surprise element, add an extra pistachio nut or chocolate chips in the middle while pressing the coconut mixture into the ice cube tray.
+• Add a surprise element.
+Add an extra pistachio nut or chocolate chips in the middle while pressing the coconut mixture into the ice cube tray.

 • A hand grabbing an energy ball sprinkled with dried coconut flakes and served in tiny paper cupcake holder.